dotnet/docs-maui/docs/user-interface/graphics/images.md

 ## Resize an image

-Images can be resized using the `IImage.Resize` method, which requires `width` and `height` arguments, of type `float`, which represent the
+Images can be resized using the `IImage.Resize` method, which requires `width` and `height` arguments, of type `float`, which represent the target dimensions of the image.
 The `Resize` method also accepts two optional arguments:

-- A `ResizeMode` argument, that controls how the image will be resized to fit its target width and height.
+- A `ResizeMode` argument, that controls how the image will be resized to fit its target dimensions.
-- A `bool` argument that controls whether the source image should be disposed after performing the resize operation.
+- A `bool` argument that controls whether the source image will be disposed after performing the resize operation.
 This argument defaults to `false`, indicating that the source image won't be disposed.

 The `ResizeMode` enumeration defines the following members, which specify how to resize the the image to the target size: